aviyashchin/liquidity.ai/README.md

-# liquidity.ai - open source deep learning (LSTM's mostly) for financial instruments.
+# liquidity.ai - open source deep learning (LSTM's, Theano & TensorFlow) for financial instruments.

 1. The data set is huge.
 To read the complete file of one currency pair, it takes 10+GB.
 To manipulate the data, I used at peak 50+GB.
 2. I used a AWS 64GB instance with k520 GPU.